 - Doctoral Degree, Electrical Engineering, Stanford University

-1966, Bachelors, Electrical Engineering, Massachusetts Institute of Technology
+- Bachelor's Degree, Electrical Engineering, Massachusetts Institute of Technology

-He is currently a Member of the Board of Directors of OSA, and the OSA Foundation.
-In the past he has served as Chair of the Society Objectives and Policy Committee, Chair of the Technical Council, and Member of the Executive Committee of the Board of Directors.
+He has served in many professional positions for scientific and technical communities.
+He is currently Chair of the Board of Directors of the OSA Foundation.
+In the past he has served as Chair of the OSA Planning Committee, Chair of the Technical Council, and Board of Directors Member and Board Executive Committee Member.
 He was General Chair of Topical Meetings on Optical Computing, was Associate Editor for Optics Letters, and was Editor of the Information Processing Division of the OSA journal Applied Optics.

 He has been a member of the IEEE Photonics Society Electronic Services Committee and was Area Editor for Optical Computing of the Journal of Parallel and Distributed Computing.
 He has been a Member, Delegate, and Chair, United States Advisory Committee for the International Commission for Optics (USAC-ICO), and is past Treasurer of the International Commission for Optics (ICO).
 He has served often on organizing and technical program committees for the OSA Frontiers in Optics Meeting, Topical Meetings on Optical Computing, Machine Vision, and Smart Pixels, and for many SPIE and IEEE Photonics Society meetings.